School staff and community may lack awareness of PI diseases.

 Children may require modifications to the classroom environment and/or extra time for tutoring and missed schoolwork.

 This is the most common issue school officials face related to children with chronic illness.

 Your student with PI may be rejected by peers or develop low self-esteem.

-Baxter would like to thank Rainbow Babies and Children’s Hospital for sharing this information adapted from 11 Common School Issues, originally published as part of their School Outreach Program for Primary Immune Deficiency, with generous grant support from Caremark, Coram Healthcare, and Schubert Center for Child Development.
+Shire would like to thank Rainbow Babies and Children’s Hospital for sharing this information adapted from 11 Common School Issues, originally published as part of their School Outreach Program for Primary Immune Deficiency, with generous grant support from Caremark, Coram Healthcare, and Schubert Center for Child Development.

 Find emotional support and resources to help you at diagnosis and throughout your PI journey.